The Amplituhedron BCFW Triangulation: Boundaries of BCFW Cells

-For bijection $f$ which is not cancelled by the first involution $\varphi$ we have Indeed, if $f$ has no contradictions, then a pair $(i,j)$ where $i<j$ but $f(i)>f(j),$ which contributes to $s(f)$ may appear if only if \begin{itemize} \item $f(i)$ belongs to the head of $c_i$ and $c_j$ is a descendant of $c_i.$ \item $f(j)$ belongs to the tail of the parent of $c_j,$ and $c_i$ is a descendant of that parent, which comes before $c_j$. \item $c_i$ is a top chord, and $f(i)=n,$ $c_j$ starts after $c_i.$ \end{itemize} These cases are enumerated exactly once in the definition of $\{s_i(f)\}_{i\in[k]}.$
+For a bijection $f$ which is not cancelled by the first involution $\varphi$ we have Indeed, suppose first that $f$ has no contradictions, then a pair $(i,j)$ where $i<j$ but $f(i)>f(j),$ which contributes to $s(f)$ may appear if only if \begin{itemize} \item $f(i)$ belongs to the end of $c_i$ and $c_j$ is a descendant of $c_i.$ \item $f(j)$ belongs to the start of the parent of $c_j,$ and $c_i$ is a descendant of that parent, which comes before $c_j$. \item $c_i$ is a top chord, and $f(i)=n,$ $c_j$ starts after $c_i.$ \end{itemize} These cases are enumerated exactly once in the definition of $\{s_i(f)\}_{i\in[k]}.$

-If there are contradictions, we can resolve them, as in the definition of $\varphi_d,$ to obtain a bijection $\tilde{f}$ without contradictions, for which the formula holds.
-Then it is easy to see that undoing the resolution adds one to the sign of both sides of \eqref{sgn:with_contr}, for each contradiction.
+{Suppose that there are contradictions in $f$.
+Note that if $f'$ is obtained from $f$ by resolving the contradiction at $d,$ then

+Thus, \eqref{sgn:with_contr} holds for $f$ if and only if it holds for $f'.$ Now, let $\tilde{f}$ be obtained from $f$ by resolving all contradictions.
+From the previous case we know that \eqref{sgn:with_contr} holds for $\tilde{f}.$ Since $f,\tilde{f}$ differ by a sequence of resolutions of contradictions, and the correctness of \eqref{sgn:with_contr} is preserved under such steps, we deduce that \eqref{sgn:with_contr} holds also for $f.$}

 By Corollary~\ref{cor:signs_of_1by1_2by2} and the definition of $s_i$ we have